liferay/liferay-docs/develop/tutorials/articles/120-business-logic-and-data-access/03-business-logic-with-service-builder/04-service-trackers.markdown

 If you're able to use the Declarative Services component framework and leverage the `@Component` and `@Reference` annotations, you should.
-If you're operating outside the context of an OSGi-friendly module (i.e., you can't use Declarative Services to create a Component), keep reading to learn about how to implement a Service Tracker to look up services in the service registry.
+If you're operating outside the context of an OSGi module (i.e., you can't use Declarative Services to create a Component), keep reading to learn about how to implement a Service Tracker to look up services in the service registry.